 What are the top 5 factors that contribute to a positive employer brand?

-There’s lots of research out there already externally and from us explaining the power of a positive employer brand and how that can affect positively the way organisations attract talent and retain talent.
+There’s lots of research out there already externally and from us explaining the power of a positive employer brand and how that can affect positively the way organizations attract talent and retain talent.
 But this research we did to highlight how a negative brand might impact, so what we did, we researched loads of people in the UK and asked them what convinces them to work at a company when they’re looking for a job.
-And the five things which came up as positive factors were about job security, around development opportunities, the way they can work with new teams and also companies sharing their own values.
+And the five things which came up as positive factors were about job security, around development opportunities, the way they can work with new teams, and also companies sharing their own values.
 That much is there, that kind of purpose, and also just positive perceptions about the company which they’ve heard in other places.